edster9/python-number-to-language/README.md

 python manage.py runserver
 ```

-### Modular envionrment support
+### Modular environment support
-Each run-time enviornment settings file can be found in the `/number_to_langue/settings` folder.
+Each run-time environment settings file can be found in the `/number_to_langue/settings` folder.
 All settings derive from `base.py`

-Set the enviornment variable `ENV` to respective settings name to run accordingly.
+Set the environment variable `ENV` to respective settings name to run accordingly.

 Example for local (default)
 ``` bash